 Buying and Selling

-Open-end funds are more flexible and liquid than closed-end funds.
+Open-end funds are more flexible than closed-end funds.
 Many funds allow the transfer or exchange among fund families without fees.
 Open-end funds allow for diversification and often less risk than owning one specific stock.
+For funds that charge a commission, you can usually get a reduced rate if you invest more money.

 Investing in a closed-end fund is appropriate for a more experienced investor.
-Closed-end funds can often be very volatile, and their value can greatly fluctuate.
+Closed-end funds can often be very volatile because their value can greatly fluctuate.
 Shares can trade at a deep discount, and it can often be difficult to realize the true value of the shares.
-They are also not as liquid as open-end funds.

 Do Your Homework